 Don’t just list specs.
 Talk about:

-- Condition: “Well-maintained, accident-free”
+- Condition: “Well-maintained, accident-free.”

-- Special features: “Panoramic sunroof, Android Auto”
+- Special features: “Panoramic sunroof, Android Auto.”

 - Ownership history: “Single owner, full-service history”